aubble/goTunneLS/README.md

 SessionTicketKeyRotationInterval -- int -- interval between session key rotation in seconds, default is 28800 or 8 hours.

 ClientAuth -- type of client authentication. see [this](https://golang.org/pkg/crypto/tls/#ClientAuthType) for the list.
-Just set it to one of the values.
+Just set it to one of the names.
 Json should look like

-	"ClientAuth": "NoClientCert"
+	"ClientAuth": "RequireAndVerifyClientCert"

 CRL -- path to certificate revocation list for client authentication